wicaksatya/temp-prediction/README.md

 - The model does not appear to be overfitting, as it generalizes well to unseen data.

 ## Customization
-Viewers are encouraged to adjust and improve the code.
+You are encouraged to adjust and improve the code.
 Feel free to experiment with different models, hyperparameters, and feature sets to enhance the model's performance.

 ## Note
-For more specific details about the project, please refer to the actual content of the `weather_prediction.ipynb` notebook or other files within the repository.
+For more specific details about the project, please refer to the actual content of the `temp-pred.ipynb` notebook or other files within the repository.